 DIRECTIONS / ZUBEREITUNG

-2. Roll out half of the dough on a floured surface to a round circle which is slightly larger than a 9 inches (23cm) pie dish – keeps the rest of the dough in the fridge.
-Transfer the dough to the pie dish and press to the bottom and sides – the dough should overlap slightly.
+2. Roll out half of the dough on a floured surface to a round circle that is slightly larger than a pie dish (23cm)* – keeps the rest of the dough in the fridge.
+Transfer the dough to the pie dish and press it to the bottom and sides – the dough should overlap slightly.
 Prick with a fork several times and place in the fridge for about 30 minutes.

 2. Die Hälfte des Teiges auf einer bemehlten Fläche etwas größer als eine 23cm Pieform* ausrollen (den Rest des Teiges im Kühlschrank lassen).
 Den Teig in die Form legen und festdrücken.
 Den Rand auf etwa 1cm Überhang zurechtschneiden und dann mit einer Gabel mehrmals einstechen.
 Für weitere 30 Minuten in den Kühlschrank stellen.